 a_ku offers lectures, seminars and tutorials to bachelor students providing knowledge on history and theory of architecture and design.
 Different topics each semester relate to four general topics:

 Graduate students wishing to pursue their own research and projective studies, to enhance scientific skills and gain new insights are provided with support to their individual master's theses and are offered advanced courses relating to three general topics:

-Space and place environment form both essential and complex architectural concepts and design concerns and a base for the perception of space.
-In the context of different cultural changes they have gained an increased relevance in current discourses, processes and projects.
-Revolving around the thematic field `Spatial practices´ architectural knowledge and design models in the field of architecture and urban design will be scrutinized and developed.
-Both a systematic and an open approach form the specific character of this project being conducted by individual research questions.
-Goals may include e.g. to question the relevance of concepts (conceived, lived, perceived space I authenticity I core I placelessness I media space) or the shape of typologies (street I square I arcade I passage I courtyard house I minimal house I hybrid), to scrutinize transformations of the already existing build environment (palimpsest I alteration I re-use I densification) or to look for specific design strategies (from inside to outside I creating place I choreographing).
-The output should present diverse potentials and be reported by writing and other media (research portfolio with text I visualization).
+To forge special sensitivities for the architectural needs of tomorrow and a critically enthusiastic approach to the future is both an essential and complex design concern in architecture and a basis for the creation of something that matters.
+In the context of different cultural changes perspectives which go beyond the limits of preset schemes have gained an increasing relevance in current discourses, processes and projects.
+Revolving around the thematic field 'New agendas' already acquired architectural knowledge and alternative design models in the field of architecture and urban design will be scrutinized and developed.
+Both a systematic and open approach form the specific character of this project which is conducted by individual research questions.
+Goals may include e.g. to investigate the relevance and shape of new typologies of habitat or the character of transformations of the already existing built environment, to scrutinize the relations of aesthetics and sustainability in climate change or to look for innovation in the realm of discourses and practices of architecture and the city.
+The output should present diverse potentials for future architecture and be reported in written form and other media (research portfolio with text I visualization).
 Students will have the opportunity to strengthen their design attitude and composition skills as well as to improve their scientific competences.